ioccc-src/winner/faq.md

 ### FAQ 2.3: How much time does it take to judge the contest?
 </div>

-It takes a fair amount of time to setup, run, answer email, process entries, review entries, trim down the set entries to a set of winning entries, doing the write-up of the entries, announcing the entries, reviewing final edits of the winning entry set, posting the winning entries, being flamed :-), tell folks who send in
+It takes a fair amount of time to setup, run, respond to messages, process entries, review entries, trim down the set entries to a set of winning entries, doing the write-up of the entries, announcing the entries, reviewing final edits of the winning entry set, posting the winning entries, being flamed :-), tell folks who send in